Perp walk: 1980s–1990s: White-collar perp walks

 In the 1980s, white-collar criminals began to be perp-walked as well, as federal prosecutors saw the public-relations value of the practice.
 During his tenure as United States Attorney for the Southern District of New York, Rudolph Giuliani often had Wall Street investment bankers perp-walked.
 Defendants such as Richard Wigton, a Kidder Peabody trader accused of insider trading, were arrested at their place of business and walked off a trading floor in handcuffs with a uniformed police escort, as Charlie Sheen's character Bud Fox is in Oliver Stone's 1987 film Wall Street.
 "Rudy Giuliani made an art form out of [the perp walk]", says Loyola Law School professor Laurie Levenson.
 Former Manhattan district attorney Robert Morgenthau agrees, calling Giuliani "the master of the perp walk".

 At the same time, the term "perp walk" became common usage for the practice.
 New York Times language columnist William Safire found 1986 to be its earliest use in the media.
 His colleague John Tierney claims the term was in use among photographers and the police as early as the 1940s.

 Major figures in organized crime had always been perp-walked when arrested.
 Later in the 1980s, one of these, John Gotti, head of the Mafia's Gambino family, "took the perp walk to a whole new level", according to Miller.
 He made his walks wearing the expensive custom-tailored suits that earned him the "Dapper Don" nickname.
 Reporters would politely ask him how he was doing as he walked.
-A Times freelancer once asked him the question in formal Italian: "Buona sera, signore, come sta?".
+A Times freelancer once asked him the question in formal Italian: "Buonasera, signore, come sta?".
 Gotti responded in kind "Bene, grazie" and turned to the cameras and smiled, giving the photographers and television cameras the memorable image they had sought.

 During the Whitewater investigation in the 1990s, Susan McDougal, held in contempt for refusing to testify before special prosecutor Kenneth Starr's grand jury, was perp-walked wearing leg irons and a waist chain as well as handcuffs, which she wore over an ensemble consisting of a jacket, white blouse, miniskirt, black stockings and high heels.
 Starr was criticized for what was seen as a gratuitous attempt to humiliate an uncooperative witness.
 He claimed his office had nothing to do with the level of restraint she wore, and the marshals' service said that was standard for all prisoners in transit.
 In 1995 Oklahoma City bomber Timothy McVeigh, already in Oklahoma Highway Patrol custody for a firearms violation, was paraded before television cameras by the FBI nearly three hours before he was officially arrested for the bombing.
 His lawyers later asked to have eyewitness identifications of him excluded from evidence, on the grounds that they were all based on the widely televised perp walk and none of the witness had been asked to pick him out of a lineup.